inaimathi/gtypist-single-space/gtypist.typ

 I:(8)
 *:_U_R_L45
-S:    The employer must consider any increase in cost that :enters into the manufacture of his product.
+S:The employer must consider any increase in cost that :enters into the manufacture of his product.
 Unless he includes :such cost in his selling price, he is unlikely to show a profit.
  :The installation of a cost system that enables the employer